geraldmc/DL4CV-2022/project-I/README.md

 Execute the Jupyter notebook `DL4CV-2022/project-I/main.ipynb`.
 It will run to completion using the `Run All` command in Colab.

 #### Issues
-If there are any questions please do not hesitate to contact me at gerald.mccollam@gmail.com
+If there are any questions please do not hesitate to text me at gerald.mccollam@gmail.com.